nkorf/wbs_seminar_template/Readme.md

-# Welcome to the demo repo
+# Welcome to the Demo Repo

 * We are going to perform two exercises here